-This is the story of a field soldier who hid for eight days in swampland in enemy held territory before making contact again with his troops.
+This is the story of a field soldier who hid for eight days in swampland in enemy-held territory before making con-tact again with his troops.

 Pvt.
 Edward Knight of Brownsville Pa.
 Co.
-M., was cut off from his platoon in a battle engagement and found himself behind German lines. himself behind German lines.
-He was unable to orient himself and he wasn't sure of the disposition of friendly troops.
+M., was cut off from his platoon in a battle engagement and found himself behind German lines.
+He was unable to orient him-self and he wasn't sure of the self and he wasn't sure of the disposition of friendly trcops.
 To elude the enemy, he stept in 'tall grass surrounding swamps at night and climbed into trees during the day.
-On the first day, he ate his emergency chacelete har and for gency chocolate bar and for the next seven days chewed on grass.
+On the first day, he ate his emer-gency chocolate bar and for the next seven days chewed on grass on grass first American soldiers to enter Rennes.
+Stranahan said the treatment in the hospital wasn't bad but there was a noticeable lack of food and drugs.

-On the ninth day he made contact with a friendly patrol that had infiltrated enemy lines
+On the ninth day he made contact with a friendly patrol that had infiltrated cnemy lines.